giacomobignardi/empirical-aesthetics-VCA/01_VCA/README.md

 It contains an example .R scripts to run:

 + 01_VCA.R: Example to calculate [Variance Component Analysis (VCA)](https://pubmed.ncbi.nlm.nih.gov/31898288/): Calculate the amount of variance in a given trait of interest (e.g., pleasantness) that is shared across and unique to individuals.
 It takes into account systematic differences between repeated exposures to the same stimulus.
 + functions/vca_exposure.r: Function to perform VCA, including the effect of repeated exposure on aesthetic ratings.
-It outputs Variance Partition Components estimates (VPC)
+It outputs Variance Partitioning Coefficient estimates (VPC)
 + functions/vca_exposure_tidyCI.r : Function to calculate 95% CI of the VPC estimates.

 ## 03_outputs